Pablo-Molla-Charlez/AnomalyGPT/multinode/README.md

-# Use multi-node
+# Multi-node Training Setup

-We use two A30s to complete the multi-node model training.
+In order to train the model AnomalyGPT more efficiently and faster, we implemented the following configuration to correctly setup the multi-node environment.

 ## Step 1: Docker environment
 Run the code in a docker environment.